-Travelers think of approval as something the TMC enforces.
-Tell your travelers why there’s an approval process in place and explain what the expected outcomes should be.
+Travellers think of approval as something that the TMC enforces.
+Tell your travellers why there’s an approval process in place and explain what the expected outcomes should be.

 - Understand what can be done and the limitations of your travel platform

 Whether you’re launching approval for travel for the first time, changing TMC, or simply reviewing your business processes, work with your TMC to understand what can be supported.